sdevlab/sdevlab.github.io/publications.md

 ZigZagFuzz: Interleaved Fuzzing of Program Options and Files</a>, ACM Transactions on Software Engineering and Methodology, Vol. 34, Issue 2, No. 39, 21 Jan 2025
 <a href="https://dl.acm.org/doi/10.1145/3697014">  </a>
-(presented at Journal-first Track in ICSE 2025 [\[link\]](https://conf.researchr.org/details/icse-2025/icse-2025-journal-first-papers/80/ZigZagFuzz-Interleaved-Fuzzing-of-Program-Options-and-Files))
+(presented at <a href="https://conf.researchr.org/details/icse-2025/icse-2025-journal-first-papers/80/ZigZagFuzz-Interleaved-Fuzzing-of-Program-Options-and-Files"> Journal-first Track in ICSE 2025 </a>)
 <br/><br/>

 </li>
 </font>
 <font size=3> <li>